taprobane99/iMac5KLinux/README.md

 Simple one-click script `iMac5K-KernelInstall.sh` to download, build, and install 5K Kernel on iMacs, alongside your existing kernel.
 You can switch back to your existing kernel from the GRUB menu at boot.

 Works on Ubuntu 26.04 LTS.
-May work on Mint, and other Debian distros.
+May work on Mint, Zorin, and other Debian distros.

 Works on all pre-2020 5K iMacs except those with Vega GPUs.